MAHA Center’s Mike Tyson Super Bowl Ad Is Most Trending Ad on X

 Houston, TX

-The ad is expected to garner 500 Million impressions monthly, for a $2.5 million value; and six billion impressions per year, for a $30 million value.
+The ad was expected to garner 500 Million impressions monthly, for a $2.5 million value; and six billion impressions per year, for a $30 million value.

 Firefly contributed the media buy for the taxi campaign.